FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Extensions

-\paragraph{Blame Protocol (Profile P1).} Under TEE coordinator: \begin{enumerate} \item TEE requests each signer to reveal nonce seeds and mask inputs (sent only to TEE) \item TEE recomputes $\mathbf{y}_i$, $\mathbf{w}_i$, masks, and verifies consistency with submitted values \item Inconsistent parties are identified; TEE outputs only the cheater's identity \item Malicious party is excluded from future sessions \end{enumerate}
+\paragraph{Blame Protocol (Profile P1).} Under TEE coordinator: \begin{enumerate} \item TEE requests each signer to reveal their nonce DKG polynomials and mask inputs (sent only to TEE) \item TEE recomputes nonce shares $\mathbf{y}_i$, commitments $\mathbf{w}_i$, responses $\mathbf{z}_i = \mathbf{y}_i + c \cdot \mathbf{s}_{1,i}$, and masks, verifying consistency with submitted values \item Inconsistent parties are identified; TEE outputs only the cheater's identity \item Malicious party is excluded from future sessions \end{enumerate}

-This preserves privacy: all sensitive values stay inside the enclave; only cheater identities are output.